3ndercat/DivineSteam2/classes/mechanic/mechanic.md

 At second level you choose a subclass that best suits your character.

 ### Heavy weight
 Heavy weights are mechanics who favour large bulky devices with a lot of strength.
-Their solution to problems usually involves punching, tearing and kicking.
+Their solution to problems usually involves punching, tearing and kicking.<br>
+They get access to the devices from the following [list](heavyWeightDevices.md).

 ### Reynard
 They are sly as foxes.
-Prefer to use traps and well laid out plans to get what they want.
+Prefer to use traps and well laid out plans to get what they want.<br>
+They get access to the devices from the following [list](reynardDevices.md).